-- Opioid addiction (a.k.a.
-Opioid Use Disorder) is a chronic medical condition, once it develops it remains present whether people are using opioids or not - Patients with opioid addiction have abnormal function of some brain centers which cause them to have strong, and difficult to resist urges to use opioid drugs - In people with opioid addiction, stopping opioid use is a first step to improve quality of their life, BUT, most people are unable to resist using opioids without the help of a medication - Many who go to the hospital to detoxify off opioids and return home without medication relapse within few weeks, and some die of overdose - There are three medications to help with craving and the urge to use to prevent relapse and overdose
+- Opioid addiction is a chronic medical condition, once it develops it remains present whether people are using opioids or not - Patients with opioid addiction have abnormal function of some brain centers which cause them to have strong, and difficult to resist urges to use opioid drugs - In people with opioid addiction, stopping opioid use is a first step to improve quality of their life, BUT, most people are unable to resist using opioids without the help of a medication - Many who go to the hospital to detoxify off opioids and return home without medication relapse within few weeks, and some die of overdose - There are three medications to help with craving and the urge to use to prevent relapse:

-• The medical provider is here to help you make a choice about your path to the recovery
+• The doctor is here to help you make a choice about your path to the recovery

-Addiction is difficult to cure, but it is a disorder that can be successfully managed, like diabetes or hypertension, with medications and lifestyle changes
+Addiction is difficult to cure, but it is a disorder that can be managed, like diabetes or hypertension, with medications and lifestyle changes

-POSITIVES about taking medications
+Good things about taking medications

 - People relapse because they cannot stop thinking about the drug.
-With the right medication, craving and intrusive thoughts go away and decisions to abstain from the drug are easier to make. - Medication reduces rate of overdose by half for those who stay on medication - Medication can be used together with therapy or can be used without it, both strategies are effective - Medication can help with the recovery effort, they are bridge to long term recovery - Some people may not need to remain on medication once stable in your recovery.
+With the right medication, craving and intrusive thoughts go away and decisions to abstain from the drug are easier to make. - Medication reduces rate of overdose by half for those who stay on medication - Medication can be used together with therapy or can be used without it, both strategies are effective - Medication can help with the recovery effort, they are bridge to long term recovery - You may not need to remain on medication once you are stable in your recovery.
 Working with your doctor you can re-evaluate if it is safe to come off the medication.

-NEGATIVES about taking medications
+Bad things about taking medications